file-format/Products/content/en/pdf/python/pdfrw/index.md

-<p>pdfrw is an open source pure Python library that gives software developers to read and write PDF files without installing any external special software. pdfrw programming library is very simple<em> to </em>use and the source code is well documented, very simple, and easy to understand.
+<p>pdfrw is an open source pure Python library that gives software developers to read and write PDF files without installing any external special software. pdfrw programming library is simple<em> to </em>use and the source code is well documented, simple, and easy to understand.
 The library has included proper Unicode support for text strings in PDFs as well as the fastest pure Python PDF parser.</p>
 <p>pdfrw library includes support for several important PDF operations such as merging PDFs, modifying metadata, concatenating multiple PDFs together, extract images, PDF printing, Rotates PDF pages, Creates a new PDF, Adds a watermark PDF image and many more.</p>
 <p>.</p>